Serious Commitment

 L6 L4

-Given the situation is challenging, the embrace of participation is only sensible if you are prepared to learn systematically from those who have gone before.
-Accessing learning resources might even take place before you choose to participate.
+Given the situation is challenging, the embrace of participation should prepare your to learn from past history and from others in the group.
+Accessing learning resources might even take place before you choose to participate in order to prepare you.

 L6S L4B is provisionally labeled Preparation

-The embrace of participation acts as a stabilizer and focus for reflecting on experiences.
+The embrace of participation acts as a point of reference and lens through which reflection on experiences occurs.
 Reflecting on experiences is helpful in moderating and steadying the extent of participation.

 L6 L3, L2 & L1

-Neither pole will attempt to directly influence trying-L1B, application of beliefs-L2B or facing facts -L3) without mediation by participation-L4B or risking-L5.
+Neither pole will attempt to directly influence trying-L1B, applying beliefs-L2B or facing facts -L3) without mediation by participation-L4B or risking-L5 Centres.

 L7: Trusting